 Halloween is one of our favorite holiday times because it's filled with traditions!
-This first Friday in October is a great time to start some of your own holiday traditions.
+This first Friday in October is a great time to start some of your own Halloween family traditions.
 Choose one or more of the ideas on this list and do it every year.
 Your family will look forward to not just the candy on Halloween, but the closeness it brings between all of you as you have fun together.

 Here are a few of our favorites: